 ‘The Land of Smiles’ is the official moniker for Thailand, and it isn’t hard to see why – whether the smiles are yours or those of friendly locals!
 For travelers, everything seems to be better here: the warmth of its people, miles of sun-kissed beaches, famously tasty food and plenty of colorful markets.
-As I get ready to lead an all-women group to Thailand this November (come join me!), it wasn’t hard to think of reasons why Thailand lives up to its famous nickname.
+It wasn’t hard to think of reasons why Thailand lives up to its famous nickname.

 Thai people are very friendly and generous -they’ll welcome you with a smile and a kind nod; greet them in their local tongue, and they’ll beam at you.
 They’re also very gentle; I remember seeing a Thai waitress close to tears in a restaurant when someone from India questioned her in what I can only describe as the typical ‘Indian Metro’ style about the pasta.
 Additionally, no matter where you go, everyone is helpful and accommodating – so it’s no wonder that Thailand regularly features as one of the world’s friendliest destinations!